Michael Freeling: Abiotic Stress

 In the 1980 Freeling found an early response to anaerobic conditions is the suppression of the translation of mRNAs.
 After several hours a small group of anaerobic peptides including alcohol dehydrogenases are produced instead.
 He also found that the cytoplasmic acidosis was a good predictor of how poorly plants can tolerate flooding stress.

 Comparative Genomics

 Freeling and Jeffrey Bennetzen proposed the model of the grasses as a single genetic system.
 Freeling developed tools for identifying conserved non-coding sequences in plant genomes and has played a role in sequencing the genomes of papaya, sorghum, banana, Brassica rapa, pineapple and strawberry.

 Freeling's research group also studies ancient whole genome duplications.
 He identified biased gene loss between duplicated regions of the arabidopsis genome.
 In maize they found that genes on the copy of the genome had lost more genes tended to be expressed at lower levels than duplicate copies of the same genes on the copy of the genome which had lost fewer genes.

 Trainees

-Between 1973 and 2014 Freeling was the mentor for 27 PhD students and 49 postdocs, including three who went on to also be elected to the National Academy of Sciences.
+Between 1973 and 2014 Freeling was the mentor for 27 PhD students and 49 postdocs, including four who went on to also be elected to the National Academy of Sciences.